linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Class Slide 4-Restructuring Debt Outside Bankruptcy.md

 ## Bank Debt along with Public Debt

-- When public bondholders cannot make concessions outside bankruptcy,  a structure of all public debt will get into bankruptcy court too often.
+- When public bondholders cannot make concessions outside bankruptcy,  a structure of all public debt will get into [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] court too often.
  - No public concessions due to the lack of information and the U.s. Federal trust indenture act.
  - What happens when a firm has bank debt that can be renegotiated and public debt which cannot be renegotiated?

 There are two lenders: one bank,  one public.

-- We now examine how the inability to renegotiate public debt outside bankruptcy influences the bankruptcy decision for borrowers with public and bank debt.
+- We now examine how the inability to renegotiate public debt outside [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] influences the [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] decision for borrowers with public and bank debt.
 - As is true in practice,  bank debt is senior and shorter term,  public (junk) bonds are junior and longer term to maturity.
 - Later we will see why this is the structure.

 Only the bank can make concessions

 - If the public never makes a concession,  the bank decides whether to make a concession of its own to stay out of bankruptcy,  or instead to force the borrower into bankruptcy.
-- If the bank forces bankruptcy,  then it is paid from the bankruptcy proceeds by its specified priority (it is senior).
+- If the bank forces bankruptcy,  then it is paid from the [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] proceeds by its specified priority (it is senior).

 Bank can extend maturity and increase the face value of the debt

-- This third option (besides bankruptcy or extending maturity with face 0.\1) is limited by negative pledge clause in the public debt.
+- This third option (besides [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] or extending maturity with face 0.\1) is limited by negative pledge clause in the public debt.
 - The negative pledge covenant prohibits issuing future debt that is senior to it.
 - The bank has a senior claim of B=.
 3,  then the public has a claim on P=1.6.
 Any new claims that the borrower issues (to the bank or to other lenders) must be junior to the public.